 The most important thing I did that I think affected my cycle was to choose to love myself.

 After about a year of that, I applied and took a job at Life Time Fitness.
 I loved every second of what I was doing, but eventually, 70 hour work weeks and variable pay caught up with me.
+Plus, let’s be honest.
+The fitness industry is not the place you want to be when you have amenorrhea.
 In the past year, I’ve been working on my own business and teaching at a local community college.
-It’s been a struggle to launch everything but totally worth it.
+It’s been a struggle to launch everything but worth it.
 I can manage my back pain which is, thanks to Dr.K, virtually gone.
-It pretty much flares when I travel and that’s it.
-I can manage my work schedule, get enough sleep, and pour my heart and soul into work I love.
+It pretty much flares when I travel, and that’s it.
+I can maintain my work schedule, get enough sleep, and pour my heart and soul into work I love.
 The hard part has been keeping up with my massive student loan, but I know I’m not the only entrepreneur millennial out there.

 I mentioned in the emotions section that people have said things to me that cut me so deep I felt you could see into the hole straight through me.
 People have said things to me that stuck with me for years on end, and the best part is they probably don’t even remember saying them.
 My first Doctor in Loma Linda told me that this “probably wouldn’t go away for me.”
 Great.
 Your an ass.
 Next.

 My second Doctor, in Arizona, at first made me feel really good.
-He was sure it would come back and he wanted to just wait it out.
-This Doctor was Catholic and so the best thing about him was that he wasn’t about to put me on birth control as the answer.
+He was sure it would come back, and he wanted to wait it out.
+This Doctor was Catholic, and so the best thing about him was that he wasn’t about to put me on birth control as the answer.
 He also made me feel, on several occasions stupid and like the problem was my fault.
-To the point that every time I went in to see him I would get so anxious the night before I would throw up.
+To the point that every time I went in to see him, I would get so anxious the night before I would throw up.
 I should have stopped seeing him years before I did.

 As I mentioned, I read SO SO SO many stories online of people who had lost their period, but few who talked about getting it back.
 Many of those admitted anorexic tendencies which I didn’t identify because I had abandoned eating 1200 calories and wasn’t counting anymore.
 I was at a healthy weight, body fat percentage, and BMI.
-In fact, I was at my high school weight, so it wasn’t like I was underweight.
-I never identified with those stories and I still don’t.
+I was at my high school weight, so it wasn’t like I was underweight.
+I never identified with those stories, and I still don’t.
 One day I ran across a blog that I finally identified as at least somewhat similar to me and found out this blogger was in Arizona.
 I asked her to meet up and talk with me about it, and even though she lived an hour away, she agreed.
-We talked for a couple of hours and it became clear to me that some parts of our stories overlapped and others didn’t.
+We talked for a couple of hours, and it became clear to me that some parts of our stories overlapped and others didn’t.
 However, just talking to her felt like a weight had been lifted off my shoulders.
-She even gave me the name of her Doctor who helped her get her cycle back.
-Since then, she has become one of my greatest sources of support in friendship and in business.
-I’m really lucky to have found such a great friend who understood what I was going through.
+Since then, she has become one of my most significant sources of support in friendship and business.
+I’m fortunate to have found such a great friend who understood what I was going through.

 I should also mention in this section that my MIL always always always listened and talked with me.
 She was caring, supportive, and wonderful.
 However, she couldn’t hold me accountable for seed cycling or any other diet change.
 I also would feel better and anxious at the same time while talking to her about this issue.
-Hi, it’s your DIL calling again about that problem that might cause you to never have grandchildren by your son.
-That was an accepted fact by all members of the family (or at least I assumed it was) but still weird to talk about.
+Hi, it’s your DIL calling again about that problem that might cause you never to have grandchildren by your son.
+That was an accepted fact by all members of the family (or at least I assumed it was) but still weird.

 So why do I call it a battle?
-Well, hopefully, you see now how many factors I was constantly weighing.
-It wasn’t just one thing, it was a combination of the right moves that finally brought it back.
+Well, hopefully, you see now how many factors I was continually weighing.
+It wasn’t just one thing.
+It was a combination of the right moves that finally brought it back.
 Many of those moves took courage beyond what I thought I could ever muster up.

-I have a few things I’ll roll out soon like the new seed cycling protocol my Doctor put me on with recipes, updates on how the first couple months were, and what I’m hoping I’ll get out of this experience.
 I appreciate you all letting me share this story with you.
-I was going to wait until I had two cycles, but Mr. Hungry actually urged me to write about it sooner.
+I was going to wait until I had two cycles, but Mr. Hungry urged me to write about it sooner.
 I think he knew that it was important to me to share.
-I hope that this story helps someone out there to not lose hope and know they aren’t the only ones to go through this.
+I hope that this story helps someone out there not to lose hope and know they aren’t the only ones to go through this.
 More updates after the holiday.